huffpostdata/tweep-followers/README.md

 * [zlib](https://en.wikipedia.org/wiki/Zlib) to Huffman-encode the resulting
   bytes.
 (Most VCDIFF output is text, so this compresses a further ~45%.)
 (Since most of that vcdiff output is still text, this saves lots of

 In total, these tweaks drop us to ~20% disk usage.
+Add some ~25% overhead for SQLite and the lists of IDs, and we're looking at **One 10M-follower Tweep => 4.6GB**